cflores713/decaf/README.md

 # decaf
 ![Image of SS](https://github.com/cflores713/decaf/blob/master/newSS.png)

-A collaborative project to create a small code editor for the Java programming language; hence the name *decaf*.
+A collaborative endeavor to create a small code editor for the Java programming language; hence the name *decaf*.

 Team Member | GitHub Link
 ------------ | -------------